aquitania99/sydney-kids-activities/README.md

 3. Copy API key from dashboard
 4. Add to `.env`: `OPENTRIPMAP_KEY=your_key`

 Free tier: **500 requests/day**.
-At 100 venues/request, that's 500 venues per day — enough to seed the DB in one run.
+At 100 venues/request, that's 500 venues per day, enough to seed the DB in one run.

 ### Eventbrite (free, no CC — but search is paywalled)